LOLBAS-Project/LOLBAS-Project.github.io/index.md

 If you are looking for UNIX binaries, please visit <a href="https://gtfobins.github.io/">gtfobins.github.io</a>.
 <br>
 <br>
-MITRE ATT&CK&reg; and ATT&CK&reg; are registered trademarks of The MITRE Corporation
+MITRE ATT&CK&reg; and ATT&CK&reg; are registered trademarks of The MITRE Corporation.
 </div>
 </div>